wangjess/bootyflake-succer/README.md

 You can also change the command prompt and change the API call to use whatever quotes you would like!

 Need some encouragement to be productive?
 Easy!
 Just type in **!encourageme** and it'll give you a nice pick-me-up such as...
-> “It is not enough to be busy… The question is: what are we busy about?” ~ Henry David Thoreau
+> A word of encouragement during a failure is worth more than an hour of praise after success.” ~ Unknown

 Feel free to add your own favorite encouragement quotes by adding to ```productivity_quotes.txt```.